Feeding Guide

 10 - 12 months 3.5%

-ADULT DOG?
+ADULT DOGS

 When it comes to adult dogs, there are other considerations and needs you should factor in.
 An adult dog’s diet is based on maintenance instead of the growth support that they needed as a puppy.